The Zero Waste Coffee Project

 In the paper that I quoted in the beginning, you or someone else also said: “We are a vertically integrated venture, starting from nurseries all the way up to the post-harvest production of coffee, botanicals, food…”

 Right!
 What we are doing is based on a broad concept.
 We follow organic practices, we have a great diversity of coffee varietals on our farms, and we do all the husk and bean processing in our facility.
 On top of that we do a lot of microbiological testing, a lot of biochemical testing, and a lot of physical work.
 The whole vision is that we are not only a coffee producer but also a food facility, and in a more holistic concept, we are a biorefinery.
-This biorefinery concept which will enable us in the future to extract valuable ingredients from the coffee cherry and other raw materials, for use in different industries.
+This biorefinery concept will enable us in the future to extract valuable ingredients from the coffee cherry and other raw materials, for use in different industries.
 We already have been doing a lot of work together with several research centres and universities around the world.

 At the end of the day, we are a technological hub that develops new methods and knowledge for the food industry.
 This is a new business approach for coffee producers.
 It will provide products and financial sustainability for us and all our suppliers.